jobarbo/generative-utils/shaders/pixel-sort/README.md

 ## Tips

 - Lower `uThreshold` (0.2-0.4) for more aggressive sorting
-- Higher `uThreshold` (0.6-0.8) for selective sorting of bright areas
+- Higher `uThreshold` (0.6-0.8) for selective sorting of bright/dark areas
 - Try different angles: 0 (vertical), PI/2 (horizontal), or PI/4 (diagonal)
+- Use `uInvert: 1.0` to sort dark pixels instead of bright pixels
 - Animate `uSortAmount` for pulsing effects
 - Combine with other shaders for interesting composite effects